Stef-00012/hackatime-android-app/README.md

 > add `--output /path/to/file.apk` to save the APK in that path

 1. `bun install`
+2. `bun run materialSymbols:setup`
-2. `bun install --global eas-cli`
+3. `bun install --global eas-cli`
-3. `eas build --clear-cache --platform android --profile preview`
+4. `eas build --clear-cache --platform android --profile preview`

 This will create an APK but won't automatically install

 # Known Issues

 - If you enable biometric authentication, then upon opening the app you press the back button (refusing the biometric authentication), the app will correctly close, but if you try to reopen the app right after, it'll show a constant loading and no biometric authentication until the app is completely closed and reopened

-# TODO
-- [ ] fix constantly showing skeleton when there's no data on an account
-- [ ] Add Skeleton UI for the projects loading